ArnoTroch/ONOS-Tutorial/README.md

 ## Example ONOS Use Cases

 In this section, we will cover two use cases that could be useful on real networks.
 For the first use case, we will set up a layer 2 firewall to block traffic between certain hosts.
-In the second example, we will setup a Virtual Private LAN Service (VPLS).
+In the second example, we will set up a Virtual Private LAN Service (VPLS).

 ### L2 Firewall